hughrun/soyuz-cli/README.md

 ## Installation

-The easiest way to install `soyuz-cli` is using the install script:
+The easiest way to install `soyuz-cli` is using the install script.
+If you are using MacOS, run this command in `Terminal`:

 ```sh
 curl https://hugh.run/install-soyuz | bash
 ```

+Alternatively, you can build from source if you have rust and cargo installed.